 Working in my garden is akin to creating physical sketches.
 Tools and equipment are as essential to me, as brushes and palettes are to anyone who paints.

-This workspace environment is a living, ever changing shared habitat and a family garden.
+This workspace environment is a living, ever changing shared wildlife habitat and a family garden.
 As always, practice is constrained by physical capacity and family needs but the processes go ahead whenever the opportunity arises and – whatever the day brings.